graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/index.md

 ### Samples

-You'll find these samples in the project.
+You'll find the following samples in the project.
 For all of these samples, there are two projects: the client and the server.

 * Basic
-    * The simplest samples.
-Start from them, when you want to start a new project
+    * The simplest sample: "Hello World" ! :) Start from them, when you want to start a new project
+    * It also contains an "error" query, which always returns an error.
+This allows you to check how to manage errors returned when executing a GraphQL query.
+    * The server is packaged as a Spring Boot application
+    * The GraphQL server exposes http
+*  Forum
+    * The server is packaged as a Spring Boot application
+    * The GraphQL server exposes http
+    * The server uses the schema personalization, to override the default code generation
+    * The GraphQL model maps to the database model
+    * The Forum client project shows implementation of the same queries in the XxxQueries classes.
 * StarWars
     * The server is packaged as a war
     * The GraphQL server exposes https
-    * The data model is directly compatible with the generated code
-*  Forum
-    * The server is packaged as a Spring Boot application
-    * The GraphQL server exposes http
-    * The server uses the schema personalization, to overcome the default code generation
+    * The GraphQL interfaces in this model (character, and friends relation) makes it difficult to map to native RDBMS data model.
+This project uses JPA native queries to overcome this.
+    * The StarWars client project shows implementation of the same queries in the XxxQueries classes.

-Note: The client project for the StarWars and Forum samples contains integration tests.
+Note: The client projects for these samples contain integration tests.
 They are part of the global build.
-As such, the client projects contains integration tests that allow to check the graphql-maven-plugin for both the client and the server for these two projects.
+These integration tests check the graphql-maven-plugin behaviour for both the client and the server for these samples.

 ### Client mode